HL-42 (spacecraft): Option 1: Continue to be Shuttle-based until 2030, but with upgrades

-Option 1 was the most conservative, consisting of incremental upgrades to the existing Shuttle fleet and the possible construction of several more Shuttles using lighter, stronger materials.
-Vastly improved avionics could make uncrewed, autonomous operations practical and even desirable for some missions.
+Option 1 was the most conservative, consisting of incremental upgrades to the existing Shuttle fleet and possibly constructing several more Shuttles using lighter, stronger materials.
+Vastly improved avionics could make uncrewed, autonomous operations practical and desirable for some missions.

 Option 2: Conservative engineering, expendable launchers, and some new vehicles including the HL-42

-Option 2, slightly more adventurous and focused on economy and efficiency, would involve new vehicles but only small advances on existing materials and methods; Team 2 planned to use only technology expected to be readily available in 1997, and to have the new hardware ready for service in 2005.
+Option 2, slightly more adventurous and focused on economy and efficiency, would involve new vehicles but only small advances on existing materials and methods.
+Team 2 planned to use only technology expected to be readily available in 1997 and to have the new hardware ready for service in 2005.

-In the recommended version of Option 2 all launch vehicles would be expendable.
-Delta II would be retained; Atlas II would be upgraded with a Russian RD-180 engine; and the heavy Titan IV and Shuttle would be replaced by a new heavy launcher (using RD-180 engines and a J-2S-powered upper stage) which would support all Space Station operations using either a disposable uncrewed Automated Transfer Vehicle (for cargo) or the HL-42 re-usable spaceplane (for crew).
+All launch vehicles will be expendable in the recommended version of Option 2.
+Delta II would be retained; Atlas II would be upgraded with a Russian RD-180 engine; and the heavy Titan IV and Shuttle would be replaced by a new heavy launcher (using RD-180 engines and a J-2S-powered upper stage), which would support all Space Station operations using either a disposable uncrewed Automated Transfer Vehicle (for cargo) or the HL-42 re-usable spaceplane (for crew).

 Option 3: Go straight for Single-stage-to-orbit (SSTO)

 Option 3 was ambitious, but Team 3 felt the time had come for a new generation of large, fully re-usable single-stage-to-orbit (SSTO) launchers.
 They had been impressed by the April 1993 roll-out of the McDonnell Douglas DC-X and its central philosophy of drastically simplified "airline-like operations".
 Indeed, they concluded their part of the study with this italicized credo: The bottom line is this: operability must not be simply a goal; it must be THE design driver.

-Team 3 investigated several air-breathing, horizontal take-off alternatives building on the experience of the Rockwell X-30 (NASP) project, but concluded that the future lay with an all-rocket, vertical take-off, horizontal-landing SSTO design.
-Their reference design used the proposed but as yet unbuilt Russian RD-704 tri-propellant engines, small wings, and a cylindrical fuselage with a central Shuttle-style payload bay.
-This could carry either cargo or passengers, but in both cases operation would be fully automated.
+Team 3 investigated several air-breathing, horizontal take-off alternatives building on the experience of the Rockwell X-30 (NASP) project but concluded that the future lay with an all-rocket, vertical take-off, horizontal-landing SSTO design.
+Their reference design used the proposed but unbuilt Russian RD-704 tri-propellant engines, small wings, and a cylindrical fuselage with a central Shuttle-style payload bay.
+This could carry cargo or passengers, but the operation would be fully automated in both cases.
 The team calculated that the first operational vehicle could be delivered in 2007, with a fleet of four ready to take over all Delta, Atlas and Shuttle operations by 2011.

 This final reference design strongly resembled the X-2000 Advanced Technology Demonstrator proposed in August 1993 by a group at NASA's Marshall Space Flight Center.